P3X-118/neosnatch/README.md

             N E O S N A T C H
 ```

-# NEOSNATCH

-> Not your Daddy's Neofetch.
+# Not your Daddy's Neofetch.

 A Linux login banner for sysadmins.
 Same baseline as `neofetch` (OS, kernel,
 uptime, CPU, memory, disks) — plus everything you actually need to know